Accounting

 View Revenue Streams →

-Moving deferred revenue to earned revenue as you deliver service:
+How deferred revenue becomes earned revenue as you deliver services and products to customers over time.

 Affects: Deferred Revenue, Recognized Revenue